Anti-Harassment Frequently Asked Questions

 General Process FAQs

-How can I report harassment or inappropriate conduct?
+How can I report inappropriate conduct to Civil?

 Can I talk through my options confidentially first before officially reporting a concern?

-Confidentiality indicates that what one says is private or secret and no further action will be taken.
-To discuss your concerns with an office that operates under principles of confidentiality are not required to take action, please call:
+To discuss your concerns with an office that operates under principles of confidentiality are not required to act, please call:

-Although reports cannot be made to the Civil Program confidentially, they can be made anonymously, which means the reporting party does not have to identify themselves.
-However, Civil Specialists and management officials have to follow up on all allegations of harassment and cannot guarantee that the reporting party’s identity will not become apparent during this process.
-Also, remaining anonymous requires key details about the allegation or concern to be omitted, which will limit the NIH’s ability to conduct an inquiry and take corrective action as warranted.
+Although reports cannot be made to Civil confidentially, they can be made anonymously, which means the reporting party does not have to identify themselves.
+However, Civil and management officials may have to follow up on all allegations and cannot guarantee that the reporting party’s identity will not become apparent during this process.
+Also, remaining anonymous requires key details about the allegation or concern to be omitted, which will limit the NIH’s ability to conduct an inquiry and take corrective action as warranted

-How does the NIH work to resolve harassment or inappropriate conduct?
+How does the NIH work to resolve inappropriate conduct, including harassment?

-What is the difference between reporting harassment to the Civil Program and reporting harassment to the Office of Equity, Diversity, and Inclusion?
+What is the difference between reporting to Civil and filing an EEO complaint?

-Reporting a concern to the Civil Program is not equivalent to or in lieu of filing an Equal Employment Opportunity (EEO) Complaint of Discrimination.
-The Civil Program carries out NIH’s responsibility to conduct an administrative inquiry on an allegation of harassment or related inappropriate conduct.
-This is a stand-alone requirement to ensure that all allegations of harassment and inappropriate conduct are examined and addressed expeditiously.
+Reporting a concern to Civil is not equivalent to or in lieu of filing an Equal Employment Opportunity (EEO) Complaint of Discrimination.
+Civil carries out NIH’s responsibility to conduct an administrative inquiry into allegations of inappropriate conduct, including harassment.
+This is a stand-alone requirement to ensure that all allegations are examined and addressed expeditiously

-An EEO complaint is initiated by the employee and the process is focused on investigating and resolving discrimination based upon race, color, religion, sex, national origin, age, and disability (i.e., a protected class status).
-It prevents the recurrence of unlawful discriminatory conduct, but cannot require an agency to discipline its employees.
-Employees must contact the Office of Equity, Diversity, and Inclusion within 45 days of the discriminatory incident to file a Pre-Complaint of Discrimination.
+An EEO complaint is initiated by the employee and the process is focused on investigating and resolving unlawful discrimination.
+It prevents the recurrence of unlawful discriminatory conduct but cannot require an agency to discipline its employees.
+Employees must file an EEO complaint within 45 days of the discriminatory incident to file a Pre-Complaint of Discrimination

-Once an EEO complaint is filed with an allegation of discriminatory workplace harassment, the Office of Equity, Diversity, and Inclusion will notify the Institute/Center/Office (ICO) and the Civil Program of the allegation, which will initiate NIH’s obligation to conduct an administrative inquiry.
+Once an EEO complaint is filed with an allegation of discriminatory workplace harassment, the Institute/Center/Office (ICO) and Civil are notified of the allegation, which will initiate NIH’s obligation to conduct an administrative inquiry.
 The line of questioning will be similar for both processes, so you may ask the Civil Specialist if you can use your EEO submission for the Civil inquiry process.

 Does a complaint to the Civil Program have to be made within a certain timeframe?